neooriginal/WorldEndArchive/README.md

 In case of severe infrastructure disruption or societal instability:

 1. Use battery, solar, or generator power to run a computer
-2. Access the standalone version in the `/standalone` folder directly with any browser
+2. Access the standalone version in the `/standalone` folder directly
 3. If you have multiple storage locations, use the database file with the most recent date
 4. Share your knowledge database with trusted communities to strengthen collective resilience